long1eu/flutter_i18n/README.md

 ### 2. Setup the arb files.

-ARB files extension stands for [Application Resource Bundle](https://github.com/googlei18n/app-resource-bundle) and is used by the Dart [intl](https://pub.dartlang.org/packages/intl) package, it is supported by the [Google Translators Toolkit](https://translate.google.com/toolkit) and it's supported by Google.
+ARB files extension stands for [Application Resource Bundle](https://github.com/googlei18n/app-resource-bundle) which is used by the Dart [intl](https://pub.dartlang.org/packages/intl) package.
+ARB files are supported by the [Google Translators Toolkit](https://translate.google.com/toolkit), thus supported by Google.

 Flutter internalization only depends on a small subset of the ARB format.
 Each .arb file contains a single JSON table that maps from resource IDs to localized values.
 Filenames contain the locale that the values have been translated for.
-For example material_de.arb contains German translations, and material_ar.arb contains Arabic translations.
+For example, material_de.arb contains German translations, and material_ar.arb contains Arabic translations.
 Files that contain regional translations have names that include the locale's regional suffix.
-For example material_en_GB.arb contains additional English translations that are specific to Great Britain.
+For example, material_en_GB.arb contains additional English translations that are specific to Great Britain.

 <b>The first English file is generated for you(/res/values/strings_en.arb).</b> Every arb file depends on this one.
-If you have an a string in the German arb file(/res/values/strings_de.arb) that has an ID that is <b>not found</b> in the English file, it would not be listed.
+If you have a string in the German arb file(/res/values/strings_de.arb) that has an ID which is <b>not found</b> in the English file, it would not be listed.
 So you must be sure to first have the strings in the English file and then add other translations.

 To add a new arb file right click on <b>values</b> folder and select <b>New</b> -><b> Arb </b><b>File</b>.
 Then pick your language from the list, and region if necessary.